 - (1) The skier is permitted to request differing start and course speeds.
-The start and course speeds shall be given in units of 1 kph/1⁄2mph [1007(E)]. - (a) Start Speed.
-Once start speed has been attained it shall be held according to the skiers instructions. - (b) Course Speed.
-Once the course speed has been attained it shall be held constant while the skier is in possession of the handle or the boat reaches the shutdown buoy. - (2) Speed Notification.
-On achieving planing, start and course speed, the driver shall notify the towboat Judge(s) by calling "speed." - (3) Speed Tolerance. - (a) Start and Course Speed Tolerance+/-1kph/1⁄2mph - (b) Planing Speed/RPM Tolerance. +/-5kph/3mph/200 rpm. - (F) Preparatory Tricks.
-For the trick event only, preparatory tricks shall be declared.
-These include but are not limited to: a turn to reverse direction after the start; toeholds in preparation for a toehold turn; lifting a foot to test whether the towboat is up-to-speed or to prepare for a one-foot turn.
-There is no limit to the number of preparatory tricks the skier may declare.
-See 702
+The start and course speeds shall be given in units of 1 kph/1⁄2mph.. - (a) Start Speed.
+Once start speed has been attained it shall be held according to the skier's instructions. - (b) Course Speed.
+Once the course speed has been attained it shall be held constant until the skier loses possession of the handle or the boat reaches the shutdown buoy. - (2) Speed Notification.
+On achieving planing, start and course speed, the driver shall notify the towboat Judge(s) by calling "speed." - (3) Speed Tolerance. - (a) Start and Course Speed Tolerance. +/-1kph/1⁄2mph - (b) Planing Speed/RPM Tolerance. +/-5kph/3mph/200 rpm.

+(F) Declared First Trick.